Licensing system

 Entities work in a similar way, you can set up an unlimited number of them.
 The main distinction is that entities are grouped by a measurable unit (e.g., users, devices, page‑views), whereas tiers are pre‑built packages.

-If you need to change an ID, you must also update every related purchase record; otherwise the system will become inconsistent.
+If you need to change a license ID, you must also make sure to update every related purchase record; otherwise the system will become inconsistent, since old purchases will refer to license ID and allow users to download fonts based on this.